cryptosubh/blog/_drafts/CS-Theory-Part-II.md

 Threads run in same memory space
 * **Processes**
 Processes run in different memory spaces
+* **Thread safe**
+Implementation is guaranteed to be free of race conditions when accessed by multiple threads simultaneously.
 * **Concurrency**
 The number of pre-fork worker processes
 * **Fork**